Pikaday/Pikaday/README.md

 var pikaday = require('pikaday');
 ```

-When you bundle all your required modules with [Browserify][browserify] and you don't use [Moment.js][moment] specify the ignore opption:
+When you bundle all your required modules with [Browserify][browserify] and you don't use [Moment.js][moment] specify the ignore option:

 `browserify main.js -o bundle.js -i moment`